bimobject/docs/docs/documentation/product/product-excel-export.md

 | **Include transport**        | Wether or not to include the transport information in the export.                                                                                                                        |
 | **Include recycled content** | Wether or not to include the recycled content information in the export.                                                                                                                 |
 | **Include custom fields**    | Wether or not to include the custom fields in the export.                                                                                                                                |

+Select the entities you want to export and click the `Export` button.
+This will start generating an export file.
+When the file is ready, the button label will change to `Download xlsx`.
+Click it to download the file.

 When the file is downloaded, you can open it in Excel and start editing the data.